 Addressing Subtle Words and Actions

-~Immediately improve academic outcomes for students of color by simply changing daily conversations.~
+~Immediately improve the outcomes for black girls/women by simply changing daily conversations.~

-You are here because you desire to help students of color engage and provide a sense of belonging in the learning environment.
-You understand that the learning environment can reinscribe trauma for students of color.
+You are here because you desire to help black girls/women engage and provide a sense of belonging in the learning environment or workplace.
+You understand that the learning environment or workplace can reinscribe trauma for black girls/women.
 You understand there is a need to dismantle the current perspective.
-You want students of color to attain academic success.
+You want black girls/women to succeed and break down barriers.

 I am here to help you: